-This year, IEC recognized the outstanding work of eight leaders was recognized, covering very diverse fields including: safety of household appliances, semiconductor devices, fibre optic systems, audio video and multimedia systems and equipment, product properties and classes and their identification, automatic electrical controls, measuring equipment for electrical and electromagnetic quantities and equipment for explosive atmospheres.
+This year, IEC recognized the outstanding work of eight leaders, covering very diverse fields including: safety of household appliances, semiconductor devices, fibre optic systems, audio video and multimedia systems and equipment, product properties and classes and their identification, automatic electrical controls, measuring equipment for electrical and electromagnetic quantities and equipment for explosive atmospheres.

-Ralph Wigg, Former Chair, IEC Subcommittee (SC) 31H, Australia
+Ralph Wigg, Former Chair, IEC SC 31H, Australia

-With a background in electrical power engineering, spanning over 50 years of which 30 plus in Hazardous Area equipment, Ralph Wigg has held the positions of past Chair for IEC SC 31H: Apparatus for use in the presence of ignitable dust (now disbanded, work taken over by IEC TC 31) and Standards Australia TC EL014: Electrical Equipment for Hazardous Area.
+With a background in electrical power engineering, spanning over 50 years of which 30 plus in Hazardous Area equipment, Ralph Wigg has held the positions of past Chair for IEC Subcommittee (SC) 31H: Apparatus for use in the presence of ignitable dust – now disbanded, work taken over by IEC Technical Committee (TC) 31 – and Standards Australia TC EL014: Electrical Equipment for Hazardous Area.
 Wigg is currently Chair of several Standards Australia Hazardous Areas Committees and head Australian delegate to IEC TC 31.
 His dedication to making Standards work for the electrical industry also includes his work for more than 20 maintenance teams and Working Groups (WG) of which he convenes four.
 Wigg has also been active in the IECEx System from its inception and was appointed Chair of the IECEx ExPCC for the Certification of Personnel Competence.

 Margie M. Burk, Assistant Secretary IEC TC 61, 72 and 108, US